-Japan finance minister to skip G20, attend parliamentary debate on controversial land sale - source
+Japan finance minister to skip G20 amid parliamentary wrangling over suspected scandal

 The scandal has already caused a stalemate in parliament with opposition parties threatening to boycott debate on the budget.
 The logjam could also leave two Bank of Japan deputy governor posts vacant when the incumbents’ terms end next week, as the appointments need lawmakers’ approval.

-Reporting by Takashi Umekawa; Writing by Chris Gallagher; Editing by Michael Perry
+Reporting by Takashi Umekawa and Izumi Nakagawa; Writing by Chris Gallagher and Elaine Lies; Editing by Michael Perry